elileinkram/_feedstack_web/README.md

 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

 We use these classes to derive a ranking for the post so that it knows how high it should show in the feed.
-You can calculate the ranking of the post by accessing the object properties.

 The code must be written with the same boilerplate as the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
 Else, it will not work.

-The function takes in the classes as input, and returns a number as output.
-That number becomes the new ranking of the post.

-A [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) enters the feed.
-The person who made the [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) is the [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js).
-The person viewing the [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) is the [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

-The post is of type Post.
-The reader is of type Reader.
-The author is of type Author.

-Each post has a value.
-That value is computed by the computeRanking function. (which you can change) The higher the value the 'higher up' the post will show in the feed.

 # Rules